-- performance on the metrics. - c.
+- 4.5.5.2.
+At least twice yearly, or more frequently if needed: - a.
+The Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, and the DHHS designee shall review the data collected in the performance metrics, and discuss these with the Chief Medical Officer; - b.
+The Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, shall solicit information from the DHHS designee and shall discuss twice yearly with the DHHS designee, or more frequently if needed, the Chief Medical Officer's performance on the metrics. - c.
 The Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, and the DHHS designee shall maintain notes of their meetings.
-The annual performance review shall be documented on the Department's standard annual an evaluation tool. - 4.5.6.3.
+The annual performance review shall be documented on the Department's standard annual evaluation tool. - 4.5.5.3.
 The findings collected in the evaluation tool, as well as verbal information solicited from the DHHS designee, shall form the core of the Chief Medical Officer's annual performance review.
-This review shall be conducted at six months for a new Chief Medical Officer then annually thereafter. - 4.5.6.4.
+This review shall be conducted at six months for a new Chief Medical Officer then annually thereafter. - 4.5.5.4.
 The Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, the DHHS designee, and the Chief Medical Officer shall collaborate to establish goals for the upcoming year as part of the performance evaluation process.
-New goals may be set at any time but shall be set at least annually. - 4.5.6.5.
+New goals may be set at any time but shall be set at least annually. - 4.5.5.5.
 If there are performance difficulties that require a corrective action plan, the Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, shall develop a proposed corrective action plan, and shall discuss and share the plan with the DHHS designee.
 If the DHHS designee and the Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, disagree on the proposed resolutions, the dispute will be referred to the DHHS Commissioner for resolution.

-4.5.7.
+4.5.6.
 Service Area #4 - Children, Youth and Families - Staff Psychiatrist

-- 4.5.7.1.
-Within 45 days of the contract effective date, the Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, shall work with the DHHS designee overseeing the Children, Youth and Families service area to develop a list of performance metrics based on the deliverables, functions, and responsibilities, as described herein at subsection 2.6.
+4.5.6.1.
+Within 45 days of the contract effective date, the Contractor's Chair of the Dartmouth-Hitchcock Department of Psychiatry, or his or her designee, shall work with the DHHS designee overseeing the Children, Youth and Families service area to develop a list of performance metrics based on the deliverables, functions, and responsibilities, as described herein at Subsection 2.6.
 Together, these metrics shall form an evaluation tool.
-The Staff Psychiatrist shall be consulted in this process and the metrics shall be subject to approval by the DHHS Designee overseeing the Children, Youth and Families service area.
-The selection of metrics shall be reviewed over time to assure that they are the best metrics to use to assure contract compliance. - 4.5.7.2.
-The content of performance metrics developed shall be such that they assure the Staff Psychiatrist is fulfilling his or her administrative and clinical responsibilities as described herein at subsection 2.6.
-The following metrics are relevant to the Staff Psychiatrist and shall be part of the plan for monitoring contract fulfillment: - a.
-Monitoring of work hours; - Regular checks of the Staff Psychiatrist's electronic calendar to be sure it includes proposed leave time, conferences, and trainings; - ii.
-Clinical documentation monitoring to be sure it meets
+The Staff Psychologist shall be consulted in this process and the metrics shall be subject to approval by the DHHS Designee overseeing the Children, Youth and Families service area.
+The selection of metrics shall be reviewed over time to assure that they are the best metrics to use to assure contract compliance.